Dashboard

 Before you optimize your email's inbox preview, make sure you read these tips to get your email to the inbox.

-And, if you aren’t setting a preheader, you may be missing an important email optimization that is proven to increase open rates:
+And if you aren't setting a preheader, you are leaving an important email optimization on the table:

 Before we explain how to set the email preview text, let's clarify exactly what it is.